 An attenuator can be designed with comparatively simple formulas.
 But even those of us who are mathematically inclined may feel safer if we get the answer from a ready-made chart.

-The six basic types of attenuator network in common use are known-from their configurations-as T, $\pi$ , lattice, bridged-T and the two types of L (according to whether the shunt arm of the L is at the input or output end).
+The six basic types of attenuator network in common use are known-from their configurations-as T, π , lattice, bridged-T and the two types of L (according to whether the shunt arm of the L is at the input or output end).
 These are illustrated at a to f in Fig. 807.
 Only one of these-the lattice-is for balanced circuits.
 The others are all single-ended in their basic form.
 However, cach of these can be rearranged in balanced form by splitting the series resistor components, giving the corresponding types shown at g to k in Fig. 807.
 If the balanced attenuators are to have a grounded center point, the shunt resistor elements will also require center tapping.

+also require center tapping.
 Such a variety of circuits can be confusing.
 Which one should we choose for a particular job?
 The balanced and single-ended variations need little explaining.
 If a circuit has one side grounded, then single-ended attenuators are necessary; if both lines of a circuit are above ground (have signal voltages on them), a balanced type must be used.
-After this selection, the choice depends upon a number of factors, chief of which are the working impedance (high or low) and the amount of attenuation required; also whether constant impedance is needed both ways.
-The advantage of constant impedance both ways is that it can be inserted in any circuit of the correct impedance without interfering with the existing circuit either before or after the point of insertion.
+After this selection, the choice de-pends upon a number of factors, chief of which are the working impedance (high or low) and the amount of attenuation required; also whether constant impedance hoth ways is that it can be inserted vantage of constant impedance is needed both ways.
+The ad-vantage of constant impedance both ways is that it can be inserted in any circuit of the correct impedance without interfering with the existing circuit either before or after the point of insertion.
 This is particularly advantageous where an attenuator is patched in with equalizers and other components, as between a preampli fier and the main amplifier.

-For this purpose, the T, $\pi$ , lattice and bridged-T types, with their balanced counterparts, are suited.
-Among these, the T is best suited for medium-impedance circuits (500 or 600 ohms) because it uses the most reasonable values in resistors, while the $\pi$ networks are better for low-impedance circuits for the same reason.
+For this purpose, the T, π , lattice and bridged-T types, with their balanced counterparts, are suited.
+Among these, the T is best suited for medium-impedance circuits (500 or 600 ohms) because it uses the most reasonable values in resistors, while the π networks are better for low-impedance circuits for the same reason.
 Along with convenience in resistor values, possible stray pickup also dictates a similar choice.
-The lattice variety is good for small values of attenuation (balanced circuits only) which can be achieved with good accuracy, but is poor for large attenuations because the resistor values become very critical.
+The lattice variety is good for small values of attenuation (balanced circuits only) which can be achieved with good accuracy, but is poor for large attenu-ations because the resistor values become very critical.
 The bridged-T is more complicated as a straightforward attenuator, but is better suited for a variable attenuator of the constantresistance type because it requires only two variable elements as against at least three for the others.

 Where it is important for constant resistance to be held only one way, the L types will serve.
-As shown, both are designed to maintain constant resistance at the input end, which is usual.
+As shown, both are designed to main-tain constant resistance at the input end, which is usual.
 If for any reason the opposite is required, the network may be reversed.
 The choice of which end the shunt element goes at will be seen better from the examples.
-As with the choice between T and $\pi$ , it is a matter of getting convenient resistor values.

-The formulas for the various resistors, using the coding given in Fig. 807 are as follows:
+As with the choice between T and π , it is a matter of getting convenient resistor values.
+The formulas for the various resistors, using the coding given in Fig. 207 are a follow in Fig. 807 are as follows:

-db attenuation = $20 \log A$ where $A = E{in}/E{out}$ , and:
+db attenuation = $20 \log A$ where $A = E{in}/E{out}$, and: